 The serum protein level initially decreased in infected fish from the control value on the 10th, 20th and 30th day.
 Total plasma protein also increased due to the destruction of RBCs and the resultant release of cell contents into the blood stream (Haney et al., 1992).
-Scott and Rogers (1981) reported that the plasma protein values did not vary significantly (P>0.05) from that of the control in infected fish.
-The total erythrocyte and leukocyte counts in Stressed-Sampled (SS) and stressed-reacclimatized (SR) fish did not vary significantly from the control.
-The treated fish in our experiment registered a slightly increased level of serum protein between the 10th day to the 30th day.
-The treated fish registered a significantly increased level of glucose on the 30th day, which was similar to the control fish values.
-The cholesterol and calcium levels significantly decreased from the 10th day to the 30th day in infected fish but the treated fish significantly increased.
+Scott and Rogers (1981) reported that the plasma protein values did not vary significantly from that of the control in infected fish.
+The total erythrocyte and leukocyte counts in Stressed-Sampled (SS) and stressedreacclimatized (SR) fish did not vary significantly from the control.
+The treated fish in the experiment registered a slightly increased level of serum protein between the 10^{th} day to the 30^{th} day.
+The treated fish registered a significantly increased level of glucose on the 30^{th} day in ifected fish and returned to the normal in treated fish, which was similar to the control fish values.
+The cholesterol and calcium levels significantly decreased from the 10^{th} day to the 30^{th} day in infected fish but the treated fish significantly increased these may be due to osmoregulation disturbance in infected untreated fish.